Hidden dualities in 1D quasiperiodic lattice models: Introduction

-The first steps to understand quasiperiodic-induced localization steamed out of a celebrated 1D model, studied by Aubry and André (AAM) \citep{AubryAndre} (this model was previously used in a different context, to study the peculiar self similar energy spectrum of Bloch electrons under a uniform magnetic field \citep{Harper_1955,Hofstadter1976}).
-Aubry and André showed afterwards that the AAM hosts a localization-delocalization transition arising simultaneously for all energies.
-This transition is a consequence of the special duality in the AAM's Hamiltonian.
-Generalizations of this model in 1D typically give rise to single-particle mobility edges \citep{suslov1982localization,PhysRevLett.104.070601,PhysRevB.83.075105,PhysRevLett.113.236403,Liu2015,PhysRevLett.114.146601,Gopalakrishnan2017,Li2017,Szabo2018,PhysRevB.99.054211,PhysRevB.101.064203,Liu2017}.
-These may be highly non-trivial to determine and can only be analytically predicted in a few fine-tuned models \citep{PhysRevB.43.13468,PhysRevLett.104.070601,Liu2015,PhysRevLett.114.146601,Wang2020}.
-For higher dimensions, self-dual generalizations of the AAM show more exotic features around the self-dual points: intermediate phases, for which the wave function is delocalized both in real and momentum space and transport is diffusive \citep{Devakul2017,PhysRevB.100.144202}; peculiar partially extended states, which are extended over some lattice lines and localized in the rest of the lattice \citep{Szabo2020}.
-The interacting AAM was also recently studied.
-Many-body-localization for weak interactions and an intermediate regime with slow dynamics were found both theoretically \citep{Iyer2013,PhysRevLett.121.206601,PhysRevB.100.104203,Xu2019} and experimentally \citep{Schreiber842,PhysRevLett.119.260401,PhysRevLett.122.170403}.
+The first steps to understand quasiperiodic-induced localization were taken by Aubry and André who considered a nearest-neighbor tight-binding chain with on-site energies modulated by a sinusoid-the now celebrated Aubry-André model(AAM) \citep{AubryAndre}.
+Actually, this model was previously considered in a different context, to study the peculiar self similar energy spectrum of Bloch electrons under a uniform magnetic field \citep{Harper_1955,Hofstadter1976}.
+Aubry and André showed that the AAM hosts a localization-delocalization transition arising simultaneously for all energies.
+This transition is a consequence of the real-space/momentum-space duality in the AAM's Hamiltonian.
+Generalizations of this model in 1D typically give rise to single-particle mobility edges \citep{suslov1982localization,PhysRevLett.104.070601,PhysRevB.83.075105,PhysRevLett.113.236403,Liu2015,PhysRevLett.114.146601,Gopalakrishnan2017,Li2017,Szabo2018,PhysRevB.99.054211,PhysRevB.101.064203,Liu2017,PhysRevB.104.064201} separating regions of the spectrum corresponding to localized and delocalized states.
+These may be highly non-trivial to determine and can only be analytically predicted for few fine-tuned models \citep{PhysRevB.43.13468,PhysRevLett.104.070601,Liu2015,PhysRevLett.114.146601,Wang2020}.
+For higher dimensions, self-dual generalizations of the AAM show more exotic features around the self-dual points: intermediate phases, for which the wave function is delocalized both in real and momentum space and transport is diffusive \citep{Devakul2017,PhysRevB.100.144202}; and peculiar partially extended states \citep{Szabo2020}.
+The interacting version of the AAM was also recently studied.
+Here, many-body-localization for weak interactions and an intermediate regime with slow dynamics were found both theoretically \citep{Iyer2013,PhysRevA.90.061602,PhysRevLett.121.206601,PhysRevB.100.104203,Xu2019} and experimentally \citep{Schreiber842,PhysRevLett.119.260401,PhysRevLett.122.170403}.

 Even though the study of non-interacting 1D QPS dates back to the 1980s, a simple framework to obtain phase diagrams for generic, non fine-tuned models and to understand the main ingredients behind localization-delocalization transitions is still lacking.